DavidTheArduinoFighter/StockMarket/README.md

 ## 🚀 UI Launch

 Once the X server is running correctly, the UI window will open.
-You can start testing by entering a stock or ETF ticker and a benchmark (e.g., S&P 500).
+You can start testing by entering a stock or ETF ticker and a benchmark (e.g., Apple, Nasdaq100 or S&P 500).

 - Add as many stocks or ETFs as you like.
 The benchmark will be replaced if a new one is entered.
 - After selecting stocks, navigate to the second tab and click "Update Database."
-This process may take several minutes, depending on the number of stocks selected (limited by free API calls from TwelveData).
+This process may take several minutes or even more, depending on the number of stocks selected (limited by free API calls from TwelveData).
-- The UI may appear unresponsive during the update (normal due to the lack of multi-threading support).
+- The UI will appear unresponsive during the update (normal due to the lack of multi-threading support).

 ![image](https://github.com/user-attachments/assets/f44aca68-f899-4724-b029-5d1436d12e36)

 ![image](https://github.com/user-attachments/assets/772e799b-9612-4cfc-a2e0-177d894835d3)

 Once the update is complete, the you will be notified, and you can close the program.
 To relaunch the program, go to Docker Desktop and click "play" on the container.
+Or on local run again `docker/python/get_data.py`
 The other two connectors need to be active (green status) at all times for the Python library to operate properly.

 ![image](https://github.com/user-attachments/assets/20b111c5-ca0b-49aa-a89a-444e90276d47)